toori67/tooritools/google-uploader/READEME.md

 This is single file upload script for google drive.

-If you don't install google api python client
+If you haven't installed google api python client

 	$ pip install --upgrade google-api-python-client